Ezequiel Tovar Player Props: Rockies vs. Yankees

 - The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 15th in MLB.

-- The Yankees have a 3.78 team ERA that ranks sixth across all MLB pitching staffs.
+- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.82).

-- The Yankees rank 13th in baseball in home runs given up (99 total, 1.1 per game).
+- Yankees pitchers combine to allow 102 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.